huntrese/Embedded_systems/README.md

     -   Green LED on pin 12 with current-limiting resistor
     -   Red LED on pin 13 with current-limiting resistor
+    -   Other LED on pin 2 with current-limiting resistor

 The I2C connection for the LCD simplifies wiring by requiring only 4 wires (VCC, GND, SDA, SCL) instead of the 6+ wires needed for parallel connection.
 This reduces clutter and potential for wiring errors.